meilisearch/specifications/text/0013-delete-enqueued-updates.md

 - Add on the guide the mention of the `aborted` status.
 - Change on the guide where we explain that it's not possible to abort an update.
 - Add the two methods described in the HTTP API part of the documentation.
+- Add the errors in the errors guide.

 ## 2. Technical Specifications